-Research Assistant I/II in the Department of Orthopaedics and Traumatology (Ref.: 501816) (to commence as soon as possible for one year, with the possibility of renewal subject to satisfactory performance and funding availability)
+Research Assistant I/II in the Department of Medicine (Ref.: 502771) (to commence as soon as possible for one year, with the possibility of renewal subject to satisfactory performance)

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

-The University only accepts online applications for the above post.
-Applicants should apply online and upload an up-to-date C.V., and provide at least one referee's name and contact details.
-Review of applications will start on August 13, 2020 and continue until September 30, 2020, or until the post is filled, whichever is earlier.
+The University only accepts online application for the above post.
+Applicants should apply online and upload an up-to-date C.V. and other relevant documents as necessary.
+Review of applications will start as soon as possible and continue until February 28, 2021, or until the post is filled, whichever is earlier.